Zephni/WR-Admin-installer-Laravel-8/README.md

     '/../public_html' // Of course change this depending on your environment

 Finally within the public/index.php or public_html/index.php file find and edit the
-$DirToLaravelApplication variable which acts as a reverse of the above.
-Change 'livedomain.com' to the domain that the live site will be accesibile through, this way index.php can decide where to find the laravel application directory depending on the environment, customise the below to suit your set up.

-    /* public_html/index.php */
-    $DirToLaravelApplication = ($_SERVER['HTTP_HOST'] != 'livedomain.com')
-        ? '/../' // Local
-        : '/../laravel-application/'; // Live
+$DirToLaravelApplication variable to point to the laravel installation, effectively the reverse of the above:

+    $DirToLaravelApplication = '/../'; // This is for a default Laravel installation where public is within the same directory
+    $DirToLaravelApplication = '/../mynewsite.com'; // This is if Laravel has a seperate directory one level below public

 NOTE: All of this can be done just before deployment, but may aswell do straight away so you are working with the same structure.